-Notably, the XBB 1.5 sublineage seems to have similar immune escape properties to BQ.1.1, but has a higher ACE2 affinity, presumably enhancing its inherent transmissibility.
+Notably, the XBB.1.5 sublineage seems to have similar immune escape properties to BQ.1.1, but has a higher ACE2 affinity, presumably enhancing its inherent transmissibility.

-In March, 2023, XBB 1.5 has been classified as a VOI by WHO.
+In March, 2023, XBB.1.5 was classified as a VOI by WHO.
+Other XBB sublineages continue to arise, and notably XBB.1.16 has overtaken XBB.1.5 in some parts of the world.